best cities in norway

 12. Trondheim

-Trondheim, one of the oldest cities in Norway, is a vibrant university town and cultural center with historical roots.
+Trondheim, as one of the oldest cities in Norway, is a vibrant university town and cultural center with historical roots.
 Trondheim, founded by the Vikings over a thousand years ago, used to be Norway’s medieval capital and boasts the impressive Nidaros Cathedral, the largest medieval building in Scandinavia and an important pilgrimage center.
-Famed for its lovely wooden houses, the River Nidelva, and old wharves, the city can be explored via a stroll.
+Famed for its lovely wooden houses, the River Nidelva and old wharves, the city can be explored via a stroll.

 Trondheim boasts a vibrant arts and music scene, with numerous galleries, festivals, and events throughout the year.
-Locals and tourists flock to Bakklandet for its nervously colorful wooden houses, raucous cafés and shops.
+Locals and tourists alike flock to Bakklandet for its nervously colorful wooden houses, raucous cafés and shops.
 Hikers, cross-country skiers, and those who want to float the Trondheim Fjord in a boat all find it just a hop away.

 If you enjoyed this article, consider exploring other related articles.
 Here is an article you will like.